p-r-o-m-e-t-h-e-u-s/CDI/README.md

     @property(nonatomic, readwrite) MyServiceProtocol *myService;
     @end

-    @implementation
+    @implementation InjectExample
-    // Using @inject instead of @synthesize will lookup the implementation class at runtime and create the instance automatically
+    // Using @inject instead of @synthesize will lookup the
+    // implementation class at runtime and create the instance automatically
     @inject(myService);
     @end